sriemer/fix-linux-mouse/README.md

 All USB mice use the `usbhid` driver but an additional user-space driver is required. usbhid devices usually use the USB interrupt transfer.
 So the default behavior of the driver is to wait for interrupts.
 But this can cause buffers in some devices to overflow.
-So the usbhid quirk `HID_QUIRK_ALWAYS_POLL` is often required for USB mice to work properly without a user-space driver running.
+So the usbhid quirk fix `HID_QUIRK_ALWAYS_POLL` is often required for USB mice to work properly without a user-space driver running.

-The problem is that it can only use the USB vendor ID and product ID to identify if a quirk is required.
+The problem is that it can only use the USB vendor ID and product ID to identify if a quirk fix is required.
 And with more modern chips than the PAN3511, the USB IDs can be modified.
-So often quirks for mice with the same chips but different IDs are missing.
+So often quirk fixes for mice with the same chips but different IDs are missing.

 Until `v4.15`, the quirks table `hid_blacklist` is located in [drivers/hid/usbhid/hid-quirks.c](https://elixir.bootlin.com/linux/v4.15/source/drivers/hid/usbhid/hid-quirks.c#L28)